-The Coast Guard proposes to establish a regulated area, safety zone and anchorage grounds during OPSAIL MAINE 2000 events to be held between July 28 and 31, 2000 in the port of Portland, Maine.
+The Coast Guard is establishing temporary regulations, including a regulated area, safety zone and anchorage grounds during OPSAIL MAINE 2000 events to be held between July 28 and 30, 2000 in the port of Portland, Maine.
 These regulations are necessary to promote the safe navigation of vessels, and the safety of life and property during the heavy volume of vessel traffic expected during this event.

-Comments should be mailed to: Commanding Officer, U.S. Coast Guard Marine Safety Office, 103 Commercial St. Portland, Maine 04101-4726.
-The Response and Planning Department, Coast Guard Marine Safety Office maintains the public docket for this rulemaking.
-Comments and material received from the public, as well as documents indicated in this preamble as being available in the docket, will become part of this docket and will be available for inspection or copying at the Coast Guard Marine Safety Office between 8 a.m. and 4 p.m., Monday through Friday, except Federal Holidays.Start Further Info
+Comments and material received from the public, as well as documents indicated in this preamble as being available in the docket, are part of docket CGD1-99-194 and are available for inspection and copying at the Coast Guard Marine Safety Office, 103 Commercial St. Portland, Maine 04101-4726, between 8 a.m. and 4 p.m., Monday through Friday, except Federal holidays.Start Further Info

 FOR FURTHER INFORMATION CONTACT:

-Lieutenant R. Timme, Chief of Response and Planning, Marine Safety Office, Portland at (207) 780-3251.End Further Info End Preamble Start Supplemental Information
+Lieutenant E. Doucette, Chief of Response and Planning, Marine Safety Office, Portland at (207) 780-3251.End Further Info End Preamble Start Supplemental Information

 Background and Purpose